pslisko/performa365docs/docs/howto/manage_users.rst

 User Sync
 ^^^^^^^^^^^^

-User Sync procedure is executed every hour to sync all users from the related AAD user groups to Performa 365.
+User Sync procedure is executed every hour to synchronize all users from related AAD user groups to Performa 365.
 Any updates in AAD, including newly added users or users with updated information such as first name, last name, display name and e-mail address, will be synchronized to Performa 365.

 .. _ADFS: